 The exact number of those who suffer from chronic fatigue syndrome (CFS) in the United States is thought to be somewhere between 800,000 and 2.5 million.
 The reason for the large range is that this disease often goes undiagnosed, which underscores the importance of having an expert like Dr. Richard Firshein get involved.
-At his practice, the Firshein Center, Dr. Firshein helps patients on the Manhattan of New York City with a new paradigm of holistic and personalized precision-based medicine combined with the rigors of a Western medical approach.
+At his practice, the Firshein Center, Dr. Firshein helps patients on the Manhattan of Upper East Side with a new paradigm of holistic and personalized precision-based medicine combined with the rigors of a Western medical approach.
 For more information, call or book an appointment using the online scheduler.

 Chronic fatigue syndrome is a highly complex and often misunderstood condition that brings on fatigue no matter how well rested you may be.
 The condition has other names — systemic exertion intolerance disease or myalgic encephalomyelitis — but no matter what it’s called, CFS can have an enormous impact on your quality of life.